 See 8 CFR 214.2(f)(9)(ii) for a full explanation of the limits when school is not in session.

-The only exceptions are emergent circumstances.
+Emergent circumstances are exceptions.
 The Secretary of the Department of Homeland Security may lift the limits temporarily by publishing a notice in the Federal Register.

 Authorization lasts for one year.
 For more information, see the question on When is off-campus employment available?